arcus-azure/arcus.webapi/docs/features/openapi.securitydefinitions.md

 ### Usage

-To indicate that an API is protected by OAuth, and enable Swagger UI to retrieve a JWT token when invoking API operations via Swagger, add the following code to the `ConfigureServices` method of the `Startup` class:
+To indicate that an API is protected by OAuth, you need to add `AuthorizeCheckOperationFilter` as an `OperationFilter` when configuring Swashbuckles Swagger generation:

 ```csharp
 services.AddSwaggerGen(c =>